Skip links

 2. Compliance and Regulation:

-• Governments and industries are imposing stricter regulations on data security (e.g., GDPR, CCPA).
+• Governments and industries are imposing strict regulations on data security (e.g., GDPR, CCPA).

-• Ethical hackers ensure organizations comply with these standards, avoiding penalties.
+• Ethical hackers ensure organizations complete with these standards, nearing penalties.

 3. Safeguarding Reputation:

-• A single cyber breach can tarnish a company’s reputation.
+• A single cyber break can tarnish a company

 • Hacker professionals help maintain customer trust by preventing incidents.